janlasota/Rock-Paper-Scissors/README.md

 # Future Plans

-* Make the site responsive
+* Make the page responsive
 * Add more aesthetics to the page
 * Add a player v player option